You found our list of fun virtual work anniversary ideas!

 - Year 6, Candy: Sign up the employee for a candy subscription box, or create a special gift box of their favorites on a site like Dylan’s Candy Bar.

-- Year 16, Coffee or Tea: Treat the team to the fun virtual bonding event Tea vs Coffee, and send the honoree a virtual Starbucks gift card or a coffee subscription afterwards
+- Year 16, Coffee or Tea: Treat the team to the fun virtual bonding event with coffee and tea tasting and send the honoree a virtual Starbucks gift card or a coffee subscription afterwards

 - Year 31, Travel: Throw a travel-themed virtual party where attendees display global destinations as Zoom backgrounds, enjoy ethnic foods, play games like travel trivia or guess the destination.
 Gift a vacation to the honoree.